Vidottolv/BotPython/README.md

 Also in this folder, we have as project named "GoogleBot", which search a word or phrases requested by the user and save in an archive txt with their references.

+The project named "YTBot" is an program to find one esepcific theme on Youtube and paste the results on terminal.

 The level of this projects is Easy.